llvm/circt/docs/RationaleRTL-SV.md

 output verilog, each of these entities has a defined way to assign its name (SSA value name for wires and regs, a non-optional string for instances).

-As MLIR symbol support improves, it is desired to more to per-module symbol tables and to unify names with symbol names.
+As MLIR symbol support improves, it is desired to move to per-module symbol tables and to unify names with symbol names.

 ### Ports

-Module ports are remotely namable entities in Verilog, but are non easily named with symbols.
-A suggested workaround is to attach a wire to a port and use it's symbol for remote references.
+Module ports are remotely namable entities in Verilog, but are not easily named with symbols.
+A suggested workaround is to attach a wire to a port and use its symbol for remote references.

 Instance ports have a similar problem.